PaulWallis42/CV/README.md

 # Projects from my time at Makers Academy

 - [Ignite](https://github.com/PaulWallis42/final_project_2)
   Ignite was the final project of the course that had to be completed from scratch in two weeks.
 I was one in a team of four that developed and deployed [Ignite on Heroku](https://igniteit.herokuapp.com) this fully functioning crowd funding application for social and charitable projects.
+The app allows users to find projects based on loaction or type, donate money to them and follow blogs and videos of projects.
+Project leaders can upload projects and set a funding target and a target deadline amongst other things.
 Technologies used included: Rails, Postgres, Bootstrap, RSpec, Capybara, HTML, CSS, JQuery and several Ruby Gems.

+- [Footy Finder]

 #### Earl of Scarbrough High School